acieroid/wassail/README.md

 # Installation
 0. Install [opam](https://opam.ocaml.org/)

+2. Install version `1.1.1` of the `wasm` package: `opam install wasm.1.1.1`

 1. Run `opam install .`
+   (It could be the case that you need to run `opam install core_unix` first, as some users have reported trouble with that)

 # Usage
 Wassail can perform a number of tasks on WebAssembly modules, both in their textual representation (`.wat` files) or in their binary representation (`.wasm`)